Green Book (film): Box office

 Green Book grossed $85.1 million in the United States and Canada, and $236.7 million in other territories, for a total worldwide gross of $321.8 million, against a production budget of $23 million.
 Deadline Hollywood calculated the net profit of the film to be $106 million, when factoring together all expenses and revenues.

 The film made $312,000 from 25 theaters in its opening weekend, an average of $12,480 per venue, which Deadline Hollywood called "not good at all", although TheWrap said it was a "successful start," and noted strong word-of-mouth would likely help it going into its wide release.
 The film had its wide expansion alongside the openings of Ralph Breaks the Internet, Robin Hood and Creed II, and was projected to gross around $7–9 million over the five-day weekend, November 21 to 25.
 It made $908,000 on its first day of wide release and $1 million on its second.
 It grossed $5.4 million over the three-day weekend (and $7.4 million over the five), finishing ninth.
-Deadline wrote that the opening was "far from where [it needed] to be to be considered a success," and that strong audience word of mouth and impending award nominations would be needed in order to help the film develop box office legs.
-Rival studios argued that Universal went too wide too fast: from 25 theaters to 1,063 in less than a week.
+Deadline wrote the opening was "far from where [it needed] to be to be considered a success," and strong audience word of mouth and impending award nominations would be needed in order to help the film develop box office legs.
+Rival studios argued Universal went too wide too fast: from 25 theaters to 1,063 in less than a week.